WangDaMME/Autonomous-Driving-Nanodegree/P5- Kidnapped Vehicle Localization using Particle Filters/README.md

 Key Concepts: Localization, Particle Filters, Tracking

+# Overview
+The robot has been kidnapped and transported to a new location!
+Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

+In this project, I implemented a 2 dimensional particle filter algorithm in C++ to localize a moving vehicle.
+The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step the filter will also get observation and control data, and calculating the errors of [x, y, YAW_R]

 <b>Algorithm Flowchart</b>

 The flowchart below represents the steps of the particle filter algorithm as well as its inputs.